sreevidya05/databricks-training/week1/day1/readme.md

 ## Objective

-To understand and practice basic SQL operations including table creation and simple queries.
+To learn and implement basic SQL concepts such as table creation, data retrieval, and simple query operations.

 ## Tasks Performed

-1. Created tables using the provided SQL script
+* Executed the given SQL script to create required tables
-2. Practiced basic SQL queries
+* Practiced multiple SQL queries based on different scenarios
+* Verified query outputs using an online SQL platform

 ## Topics Covered

-- SELECT statement
+* SELECT queries
-- WHERE clause
+* WHERE clause for filtering
-- ORDER BY
+* ORDER BY for sorting results
-- Basic filtering
-- Aggregation
-- String Matching
-- Date Queries
+* Aggregate functions (SUM, AVG, COUNT, MIN, MAX)
+* String pattern matching using LIKE
+* Date-based queries
-- JOIN
+* Basic JOIN operations
-- Nested and Correlated Queries
+* Introduction to nested and correlated queries

 ## Platform Used

-- DB.Fiddle
+* DB Fiddle (Online SQL Compiler)

 ## Files Included

-- schema.sql → Table creation script
+* schema.sql → Contains table creation statements
-- queries_sql.sql → SQL queries written for practice and each query output
+* queries.sql → Includes all practice SQL queries
-- output.txt → Output results of some queries
+* output.txt → Sample outputs of executed queries

 ## Learning Outcome

-Gained basic understanding of SQL queries and how to execute them using an online SQL environment.
+Understood how to write and execute SQL queries for retrieving and filtering data.
+Also gained clarity on how different SQL clauses work together.

 ## Challenges Faced

-Initially had some confusion in writing WHERE conditions, but resolved by practicing multiple queries.
+Faced some difficulty in understanding conditions in WHERE clause and using JOINs initially, but improved after practicing multiple examples.

 ## Conclusion

-Completed Day 1 tasks successfully and gained confidence in writing basic SQL queries.
+Successfully completed the Day 1 tasks and gained a good foundation in SQL basics.
+Looking forward to learning more advanced concepts.